quacksouls/aurora/doc/lowest-of-low.md

+---
-# The Lowest of the Low
+title: The Lowest of the Low
+---

 Use Aurora's skill points to get Counterattack level 3, a passive skill that grants Aurora 30% chance to counterattack after taking damage from an enemy.
 Use